 Kidney and bladder diseases in rabbits

-In this comprehensive blog post, we address the topic of "Kidney and Bladder Diseases in Rabbits" – diseases of the urinary and renal system in domestic rabbits.
-These include kidney diseases (e.g., renal insufficiency, nephrolithiasis) as well as bladder and urinary tract diseases (e.g., bladder sludge, urinary stone formation, cystitis).
-I explain the causes, symptoms, diagnostics, treatment, and prevention – so that you, as a rabbit owner, are well informed.
+In this extensive blog post, we will discuss the topic „"Kidney and bladder diseases in rabbits"“ —that is, diseases of the urinary and kidney system in domestic rabbits.
+This includes both kidney diseases (e.g., renal insufficiency, nephrolithiasis) and bladder and urinary tract diseases (e.g., bladder sludge, urinary stones, cystitis).
+I will explain causes, symptoms, diagnosis, treatment, and prevention—so that you, as a rabbit owner, are well-informed.
 This topic is particularly important because rabbits often only show their symptoms very late.

 Kidney and bladder diseases in rabbits